Drugs and the law

 - The attitude of the presiding magistrate/judge.

 Some other drugs are controlled by the Medicines Act.
-It may not be illegal to possess drugs such as prescription medicines, but supply is still an offence.
+While it may not be illegal to possess drugs such as prescription medicines, but supply is still an offence.
+If you want to find out more about drug penalties, click here.

 - Alcohol: There are lots of laws about alcohol, covering where it can be sold, who too, and where you can drink it.